-Not sure what peer review is?
-Check out the following video from North Carolina State University for a short explanation.
+Not sure what peer review means?
+Watch this short video from North Carolina State University for a quick explanation.

 This video provides tips for searching CINAHL, Google Scholar, and LibrarySearch.
 All of the tips shared for CINAHL will also work in Medline and PsycINFO (e.g. advanced search, asterisk *, quotation marks for phrase searching).
 Medline does not include a limit for peer reviewed articles - however, most of the results fall into that category (watch out for editorials and other non-scholarly material found in journals).
 For tips on searching PubMed, check out the PubMed - Find Articles on Topic tutorial.